purefiprotocol/sdk-solidity/README.md

 2. PureFiVerifier: removed default support for whitelisted credentials.
 PureFiWhitelist still can be used directly.
 2. PureFiContext: upgraded to match PureFiVerifier changes + added helper functions and default rules for V2 compatible implementations.

+## ChangeList V3->V4
+ 1. Introduced a check for msg.sender for verification that the caller contract matches receiver or sender in type2
+ 2. Added receiver field in type1 package, important for tracking verifications under business subscription with fixed receiver contract.
+ 3. Introduced verification for spent packages.
+"Doublespending" of purefi credentials is not allowed anymore, which is important for "cumnulative limit" verifications.
+Incoming `purefipackage.sessionid` is now stored in the internal structure (storage based), which is periodically cleaned.

 *IMPORTANT!* Transaction payload verification is NOT supported by the PureFi Issuer as of today (and thus - can not be used with the Interactive mode currently) and will be enabled with the release of the Transaction Monitoring tool.
 ETA TBA.

 ## Integration example and live demo